Two Army helicopters crash in Kentucky; "several casualties" reported

 "The command is currently focused on caring for the servicemembers and their families," the fort said, adding that the incident is under investigation.

-Beshear tweeted that he was traveling to Fort Campbell "to support our troops and their families after last night's tragic incident."
+Beshear tweeted Thursday morning that he was traveling to Fort Campbell "to support our troops and their families after last night's tragic incident."

 CBS Nashville affiliate WTVF-TV reports the area where the choppers went down is "pretty rural. ...
 We're told this happened in an open field -- away from any nearby homes."